BitsAndGravy/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: June 10, 2020
+**Today's Progress**: Completed Basic CSS.
+Working on Applid Visual Design (37% complete).

+**Thoughts**: It is starting to feel as thought I am just working through an instruction manual.
+I am just checking off a whole bunch of items off of a list.
+I would really enjoy working on a guided project to show me how these things are used.
+The best way to learn is to imitate people who know more than me and can teach me something through a project.
+It doesn't have to be a meaningful project; I would be fine with working on something silly as long as I learned how to use it.

 ### Day 5: June 9, 2020

 **Today's Progress**: Worked toward completing Basic CSS.
 About 90% complete.